Group Assignment : Velichapaad (വെളിച്ചപ്പാട്)¶

 - We can reduce moment of inertia using this design.

-Our rough design would look something like this
+The machine would look something like this:

 We started to make CAD models of the parts of the mechanism with the task lead by Akash.
 The basic framework of it was created.
 Some minor adjustments are made according to the constraints we faced.